mgielda/android_mars_zx3/doc/source/introduction.rst

 .. csv-table::
    :header: Author,Content,Date,Version

-   Peter Gielda,Draft version,07.07.2013,0.1
+   Peter Gielda,Draft version,07.07.2013,0.1.0
-   Michael Gielda,Updated for Sphinx,08.07.2013,0.2
+   Michael Gielda,Updated for Sphinx,08.07.2013,0.2.0
    Sebastian Kramer,Typos; required packages; improvements,08.07.2013,0.2.1
    Peter Gielda,Minor improvements,06.06.2014,0.2.2
    Mariusz Glebocki,Updated to Android 4.3.1,03.09.2014,0.2.3
+   Michael Gielda,Corrections,12.09.2014,0.2.4

 Compiling the system
 ====================

 The port was prepared using Gentoo and Debian Linux environments.
 The procedures described here should also work on other systems, but if you detect any errors or ommissions please e-mail us at `contact@antmicro.com <mailto:contact@antmicro.com>`_.

 Prerequisites
 -------------